magento-hackathon/MailGuard/README.md

 Description
 -----------
-Depending on the e-mail adress or domain name, e-mails are allowed/disallowed to be sent to the customer.
+Depending on the e-mail address or domain name, e-mails are allowed/disallowed to be sent to the customer.
 The e-mail addresses are checked before the e-mail is generated.

 Rewrites Mage_Core_Model_Email and Mage_Core_Email_Template to add e-mail sending events: